-Development CampThe ice schedule will be sent to Mariko so she can yay or nay and then adjustments will be made.
-There are a couple of people who registered but now cannot make it, so Steve will get with Derrick.
-Registration closed first thing this morning.
-174 male players are registered.
-14 female players are registered.Robyn Long, Chris Lily, and Foster Watabe applied for this position.
+Associate Registrar: Robyn Long, Chris Lily, and Foster Watabe applied for this position.
 Cathy Anderson has determined that she is ready to retire.
 All three applicants were heard from at the June meeting if they chose to speak.
 It was briefly discussed again during executive session in July.
 Jason Empey nominated Robyn Long for the position.
 Jill Day seconded.
 All executive members voted Aye, except for Robyn, who abstained.

-Discussion and Possible Approval of New OrganizationsShannon Schmidt, UYHL: ravel Team Steve Brown sent an email to Derrick Radke saying that based on the tryouts, the Lady Grizz have a need for a 16U Travel team.
+16U Travel Team for Lady Grizzlies: Steve Brown sent an email to Derrick Radke saying that based on the tryouts, the Lady Grizz have a need for a 16U Travel team.
 Courtney explained that the goal of the Lady Grizz is to have a team for any girl who wants to play, and they want a place for those high school age girls to learn and develop and play some tournaments.
 They currently have 8 players and a goalie for sure, with more likely to join.
 Derrick asked what teams they have formed.
 Courtney said a 14U Tier II and a 19U Tier II.
 Chuck said that the 16U Travel team could span the gap down to 13 for the 13 and 14U girls who are not ready to play on the 14U Tier II team.
 Steve Picano asked what can be done to prevent girls from going out of state at 17, 18 and 19U.
 There are a number of girls who are leaving.
 Courtney said that to the best of her knowledge, all of those girls are leaving to go play Tier I girls hockey outside of state.
 Utah cannot field a girls Tier I at this time.
 Ryan Bonham said that he was concerned because the application submitted to UAHA earlier in the spring did not include a 16U girls Travel team.
 In order to create that team, UAHA would have to violate that Feb 1 deadline in the policies and procedures in order to give the Lady Grizz a team now.
 Tim Odell asked if they had a 19U Tier II, if they had a 14U Tier or Travel, they said Tier.
 He also asked Courtney how many players she would have, and she said 10 to 12 at least.
 Tim also mentioned that the Lady Grizz should get the application in to have Tier I next year.
 Steve Picano asked if the 501C was finalized yet, and Courtney said that it was filed with the IRS, she did not know what the hold up was.
 Chuck seconded that.
 Jason Empey motioned to grant the team, Robyn seconded.
 We had 2 Nays and 9 Ayes.
 The motion passed.